SupportAI-Project/SupportAI/README.md

 ### `./make.sh logs`

-This command shows the logs of the Docker containers using `docker-compose logs -f`.
+This command shows the logs of the Docker containers

 ## Usage